FORMiND-Lab/formind-lab/content/authors/yiting_yang/_index.md

   - Students
 ---

-Shenghu han is a senior undergraduate student majoring in Electronic Science and Technology at Southeast University.
-He will be joining the FORMiND lab as a Ph.D. student in the next year.
+Yiting Yang is a senior undergraduate student at the School of Microelectronics at the Hefei University of Technology.
+She will be joining the FORMiND Lab to pursue her Master's degree next year.